jose-elias-alvarez/null-ls.nvim/README.md

 - Completion

 null-ls includes built-in sources for each of these features to provide out-of-the-box functionality.
-See [BUILTINS](doc/BUILTINS.md) for instructions on how to set up sources and a list of available sources.
+See [BUILTINS](doc/BUILTINS.md) for a list of available built-in sources and [BUILTIN_CONFIG](BUILTIN_CONFIG.md) for instructions on how to set up and configure these sources.

 null-ls also provides helpers to streamline the process of spawning and transforming the output of command-line processes into an LSP-friendly format.